oracle/weblogic-kubernetes-operator/site/prometheus.md

 3. Using the external service port, use your browser to go to http://<hostname>:<nodeport>/console

-4. Login to the admin server using weblogic/welcome1 as the login credentials.
+4. Login to the Administration Server using weblogic/*password* as the login credentials.

    - Deploy testwebapp.war and wls-exporter.war to all managed servers.
    - Start each deployed application

-5. For each started managed server it is necessary to set the Prometheus annotations so that the servers are recognized by Prometheus and it will fetch the metrics.
+5. For each started Managed Server, it is necessary to set the Prometheus annotations so that the servers are recognized by Prometheus and it will fetch the metrics.

-   - For each managed server pod set the following Prometheus annotations:
+   - For each Managed Server pod, set the following Prometheus annotations:

 	prometheus.io/port: "8001"
 	prometheus.io/path: /wls-exporter/metrics